 Our boy’s back!

-(This is funny and it is what Blackadder would do but it represents a broader issue with A Christmas Carol; by the end there are literally no elements of Scrooge’s former personality left whatsoever.
-This is a bigger issue in the dramatic adaptations like 1951 or 1984 where we spend most of the film getting acquainted with the Scrooge who effectively dies on Christmas morning.
-Maybe I’m missing the point and Dickens meant for Scrooge to be entirely a metaphor undeserving of characterisation.)
+(This is funny and it is what Blackadder would do but it represents a broader issue with A Christmas Carol; by the end there are literally no residual elements of Scrooge’s former personality left whatsoever.
+This is a bigger issue in the dramatic adaptations like 1951 or 1984 where the Scrooge we get to know effectively dies on Christmas morning.
+Maybe Dickens just meant for Scrooge to be a metaphor without detailed characterisation.)

-We’re confronted with Millicent, Scratchit and Beadle once more and each time Blackadder tells them, in their own way, to fuck off.
+We’re confronted with Millicent, Scratchit and Beadle once more and each time Blackadder tells them, in a unique and charming way, to fuck off.